yd0str/prewired.pw/content/CodeCave-Part1.md

 ![Run on Windows](/images/run2.png "Application when on XP SP3")

 We are done!
-I'll create some time and do part-two using a different Executable.
+I'll create some time and do part-two using a different executable.
 Think of all the cool things you can incorporate...
 Don't be limited to this guide, do more reading and think outside the box :P

 For example, you can generate a shellcode using Metasploit and use it instead of the 16 bytes Calc.exe shellcode and instead of hijacking the EntryPoint, you can hijack any jmp instruction to your shellcode and return to the original jmp address etc